MiyukiHoshi21/computing-work/teachers-day/story.md

 “No!
 Your posture is wrong!
 You need to have your arm in a straight line and not use both hands to shoot!”
 Ms Lee (PE) instructed, demonstrating.

 “Ohhh… I get it now!”
-Ms Poh (Hist) tried to shoot but missed.
+Ms Poh (Hist) tried to shoot but missed, and her face flushed with emarassement as she laughed nervously.

 “Well at least you looked good while missing.”
-Ms Lee (PE) remarked.
+Ms Lee (PE) assured.
 “That’s what I always tell my students.”

 “AHHH!!!”
 (Boy 12) screamed so shrilly that everyone had to stop and cover their ears for a moment.